 style Shared fill:#a84,stroke:#333,color:#fff

-Because hashes are public and data is immutable and widely shareable, we cannot rely on simple address-based protection.
+Sharing is intentional and valuable.
+The danger is that any party who merely learns a hash can fetch its value — there is no kernel or access control list standing behind a content address.
 We must prove legitimate structural possession — that a requester can demonstrate they are authorized to access a value from their own authorized root.

 This chapter introduces the mechanisms Dacite uses to solve this problem: proof chains, authenticated stores, and the GET/PUT protocols built on structural proofs.